+44 118 324 5555

 This problem is very hard to solve if you have one table of all-text records; but you need to normalise your data: separate years, manufacturers, models, even colours and conditions into separate tables.
 This makes the data cleaner, easier to maintain, and is essential for making user-friendly search interfaces.

-Space doesn't permit me to go much further into relational database design here.
-But it suffices to say that it's generally worth putting a little thought into the design of the online database before plunging in for the quickest implementation.
+It's worth putting some thought into the design of the online database before plunging in for the quickest implementation.
 The requirement should be discussed with a database designer, and an accurate model of the data should be developed.

 Scaling up ought not be painful.
 If your site or its database are slow to use, something is wrong!